kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 + _greenfield bucket_ - a new backend bucket created by COSI.
 + _green-to-brownfield_ - a use-case where COSI creates a new bucket on behalf of a user, and then supports ways for other users in the cluster to share this bucket.
 + _provisioner_ - a generic term meant to describe the combination of a sidecar and driver.
 "Provisioning" a bucket can mean creating a new bucket or granting access to an existing bucket.
-+ _sidecar_ - a Kubernetes-aware container (usually paired with a driver) that is responsible for fullfilling COSI requests with the driver via gRPC calls.
++ _sidecar_ - a Kubernetes-aware container (usually paired with a driver) that fulfills COSI requests with the driver via gRPC calls.
 The sidecar's access should be restricted to the namespace where it resides, which is expected to be the same namespace as the provisioner.
 The COSI sidecar is provided by the Kubernetes community.
 + _static provisioning_ - the admin manually creates the `Bucket` instance representing properties of the target backend bucket.

 # Proposal